 ABS and side air bags standard.
 ESC standard from 2000.
 Head protection air bags standard from 2001.
 Rear side air bags available from 2007.

-While past versions of the GS midsized luxury sedan struggled to reconcile the brand's trademark isolating plushness with the fun-to-drive verve found in competing class leaders, this iteration of the GS pulls it off.
-Engaging to drive, yet offering a supple ride, it's roughly on the same page as its German competition.
+While not a sales success, the GS is one of Lexus's best sedans and one of the better entries in the midsize luxury class buy successfully melding luxury and sportiness.
+Engaging to drive yet with a supple ride, it's roughly on the same page as its German competition.
 The GS 350 has a punchy V6 powertrain and is linked to a smooth transmission.
 Fuel economy, at 21 mpg on premium fuel, is OK for the class but not a standout.
 Handling is quite agile and the ride is comfortable.
-The ultra-quiet cabin is beautifully finished and quite accommodating.
+The ultra-quiet cabin is beautifully finished and is quite accommodating but controls are rather frustrating.

-Clearly, the car's biggest source of frustration is its control layout, dominated by a giant, nearly foot-wide display screen for audio, climate, navigation and communications functions, all manipulated by a mouselike multi-directional control knob on the center console.
+Clearly, the car's Achilles Heel is its control layout, dominated by a giant display screen for audio, climate, navigation and communications functions, all manipulated by a mouselike multi-directional control knob on the center console.
 The system is an exercise in frustration, requires too much eye-off-the-road time and a delicate touch.
-It may work well when the car is parked, but proves too distracting and too aggravating while driving.
+It may work well when the car is parked but while driving it proves too distracting and too aggravating.
 That's unfortunate because the GS is a decent car overall.